openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

     // FailureDomains is the list of failure domains (sometimes called
     // availability zones) in which the ControlPlaneMachineSet should balance
     // the Control Plane Machines.
-    // This will be injected into the ProviderSpec in the
+    // This will be merged into the ProviderSpec given in the template.
-    // appropriate location for the particular provider.
     // This field is optional on platforms that do not require placement
     // information, eg OpenStack.
     // +optional
-    FailureDomains []string `json:"failureDomains,omitempty"`
+    FailureDomains []FailureDomain `json:"failureDomains,omitempty"`

     // Label selector for Machines.
 Existing Machines selected by this
     // selector will be the ones affected by this ControlPlaneMachineSet.